 - 1. If a student harms another student, an incident report will be written and both families and students involved will be notified.
-The perpetrating student/s will be removed from the activity and brought to the office for reflection.
-Incident reports and reflections will be sent home to the family/ families involved. - 2.
-If there is repeat physical/emotionally harmful behavior, DMS will work with the teachers and the families to put a behavior plan in place to support the student in their growth. - 3.
-If the behavior plan fails to be effective and the physical/emotionally harmful behavior continues or repeats, the student will serve a one day in-school suspension.
-The student will spend this time thinking about why they can't be in their classroom. - 4.
-A meeting will be requested with the family to address the concerns and modify the behavior plan as necessary. - 5.
-If at this point the behavior continues, the student will receive a two-day out of school suspension and the family will most likely be asked to find outside support to help the child with their growth before they are allowed to return to school. - 6.
+The perpetrating student/s will be removed from the activity. - 2.
+If there is repeat physical/emotionally harmful behavior, DMS will work with the teachers and the families to put a behavior and observation plan in place to support the student in their growth. - 3.
+A meeting will be requested with the family to address the concerns and modify the behavior plan as necessary. - 4.
+If at this point the behavior continues, the student will receive a two-day out of school suspension and the family will most likely be asked to find outside support to help the child with their growth before they are allowed to return to school. - 5.
 Upon the student's return, the student will be placed on a two week probation period.
-The staff will observe and record the behaviors of the child in question, noting any changes.
+Staff will observe and record the behaviors of the child in question, noting any changes.
 If substantial improvement has not occurred, DMS reserves the right to expel and disenroll the child.